cga-harvard/routing_app/readme.md

 ## Deployment in openshift

 1. Deploy the backend first, you can do it using the Openshift web portal to deploy the backend from [this Github repo](https://github.com/wybert/routing_app_service).
-2. Please find the backend service ip address in the Openshift web portal, and update the backend service ip address in the `routing_app.py` file. change the following line in the `routing_app.py` file.
+2. Please find the backend service ip address in the Openshift web portal by click on the pod's name, and update the backend service ip address in the `routing_app.py` file. change the following line in the `routing_app.py` file.

 ```python